roopchandsai/rcs/README.md

 Copyright (c) 2022 Roop Chand Sai.

-All these documents belong to the owner alone and are not being shared to anyone, Just hosting a Portfolio website of Roop Chand Sai through github.
+All these documents belong to the owner alone and are not being shared to anyone, Just hosting a Portfolio Website through github.
 Please don't copy or share these.

 The above copyright notice shall be included in all copies or substantial portions of the Software.